vintran93/active-record-migrations/README.md

 configured.

-This lesson was originally created with gem versions that support Rails **4.2**, so we need to make have our `CreateArtist` migration inherit from `ActiveRecord::Migration[4.2]`.
+This lesson was originally created with gem versions that support Rails **4.2**, so we need to have our `CreateArtist` migration inherit from `ActiveRecord::Migration[4.2]`.

 Don't worry too much about this until you get to the Rails section.
 Until then,